University Scholarships & Grants

 Carson-Newman processes VA benefits and participates in the Yellow Ribbon Program through the Registrar's Office.
 More information may be obtained here.

-Tuition Exchange Programs or Employee Benefit Programs
+Tuition Exchange Programs and Employee Benefit Programs

 Carson-Newman participates in the Council of Christian College and Universities, Council of Independent Colleges, The Tuition Exchange, and the International Association of Baptist Colleges and Universities.
 These programs are open to students whose parents are employed at other colleges or universities.
-Some students may also be eligible for other tuition employee benefits.
-Students eligible to receive benefits under one of these exchanges or another employee tuition benefit, regardless of the source, will not qualify for dollars from other Carson-Newman Scholarships & Grants in excess of the tuition benefit, since they are also tuition based awards.
+Some students may also be eligible for other employee tuition benefits.
+Students eligible to receive benefits under one of these exchanges or another employee tuition benefit, regardless of the source, will not qualify for dollars from other Carson-Newman Scholarships & Grants in excess of the tuition benefit since they are also tuition based awards.
 Carson-Newman University applies a gift aid cap policy to all award letters in that only direct charges of tuition, mandatory fees, room and board may be covered by university, federal, and/or state gift aid to all students.
 Federal and state aid recipients may also qualify for a standard book allowance in the calculation of any gift aid cap.
 The effect on outside scholarship aid in the gift aid cap calculation will be determined on an individual basis based on the restrictions of the outside scholarship(s).
 Questions regarding your eligibility for a tuition exchange should be directed to your college's plan administrator.
 Questions regarding other employee tuition benefit programs should be directed to your human resource office.
 Contact Carson-Newman's Treasurer's Office for further questions regarding upcoming exchange deadlines and requirements.

 Student Employment (Work-Study)